Student loans and grants in the United Kingdom: Overpayment problems

-Since at least the 2000s there have been issues with overpayment; these problems are ongoing as of 2025.
+Since at least the 2000s, there have been issues with overpayment; these problems are ongoing as of 2025.
 Historically payments were transferred only annually by HMRC to the SLC; this resulted in up to a year of extra payments being taken, even after the balance had nominally been cleared.
-In 2011/12, the money wrongly taken because of these practices amounted to £36.5 million.
+In 2011–2012, the money wrongly taken because of these practices amounted to £36.5 million.
 In 2009, a new direct debit system was introduced to try and address this problem for graduates who were estimated to have fewer than two years' repayments left to make.
-However, the system was hampered by administrative issues which led to the SLC missing the transfer window to the second system, or in some cases sending demand notices to graduates who have already paid off their loan.
+However, the system was hampered by administrative issues that led to the SLC missing the transfer window to the second system, or in some cases sending demand notices to graduates who have already paid off their loan.

 The transfer of information and even money between HMRC and the SLC has also been hampered by administrative issues.
 Some graduates have found that large sums of money have gone missing in the records.
 The SLC will alter their records on receipt of the relevant payslips and P60s showing the missing payments.
 Graduates are advised by Student Finance England to check all paperwork and ensure that the repayments are going in according to schedule, and not be afraid to complain or otherwise draw the SLC's attention to the matter should they make a mistake.